tobsbot/AKGBensheim/README.md

 ## Releases
-A pre release is available here: https://github.com/P0T4T0x/AKGBensheim/releases/tag/v1.0-beta.2 Please note that you might have to disable apk checking on your phone, because this apk is **not** signed.
+A pre release is available here: https://github.com/P0T4T0x/AKGBensheim/releases/tag/v1.0-beta.2 Please note that you might have to disable apk checking on your phone.

 ## Notes
 **This project is associated with a german school called 'AKG Bensheim' and has nothing to do with AKG Acoustics.**